Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

-You mastered your Breath Weapon granting you the following benefits:
+You mastered your Breath Weapon:

 * You can use your Breath Weapon as a bonus action.
 * You can use your Breath Weapon a number of times equal to your constitution modifier (minimum of 1) before you must finish a long rest.